 4. Praise and Honor Their Efforts

-As with doing anything, praise is a great motivation boost, especially for children and you can refer to our cheat sheet on developing a growth mindset available to our newsletter subscribers here for the best tips on how to do this!
+As with doing anything, praise is a great motivation boost, especially for children and you can refer to our cheat sheet on developing a growth mindset available to our newsletter members here for the best tips on how to do this!

 Honoring your child’s and even their team’s effort after reaching their goals or after a hard class or great performance is a great way to keep them interested and motivated in the dance classes.